lsst-sqre/nublado1/tools/deployment/README.md

    in the environment, but optional settings will not be prompted--instead, defaults will be used.

-9. Run `deploy-jupyterlabdemo -f /path/to/mydeploy.yml` .
+8b.
+Run `deploy-jupyterlabdemo -f /path/to/mydeploy.yml` .

+### Usage and teardown

-10. After installation completes, browse to the FQDN you created.
+9. After installation completes, browse to the FQDN you created.

-11. When you're done and ready to tear down the cluster, run `deploy-jupyterlabdemo -f /path/to/mydeploy.yml -u` .
+10. When you're done and ready to tear down the cluster, run `deploy-jupyterlabdemo -f /path/to/mydeploy.yml -u` if you deployed with a YAML file, or just `deploy-jupyterlabdemo -u` and answer the FQDN question if `JLD_HOSTNAME` is not set.

 ## Running a custom configuration